Space and Service Design

 Designing for change, design with impact

 Our postgraduates offer clients research-driven solutions: spaces, objects, communication and services that effectively change people’s day-to-day life.
 Our future-proof designers can play a significant role in tackling contemporary social, cultural and economic challenges through evidence-based and human-centred design.
 For the Mama Sabina Health Care Centre in Bwera Uganda, students converted an existing school building into inviting and vital spaces and service experiences.
 Supported by Ekisande, Medics Without Vacation, the TM nursery department and Aquafin, feasible and desirable solutions were designed.
-The project is planned to be executed.
+The project is executed.

 Add value to the labour market